mattwilkinsonn/operatingsystems/a1/README.md

 It was impossible to have the same subtract function error out if there are extra arguments in one case and not error out in another, as subtract had no way of knowing about the parent process above it.
 There might be a crazy way to do this that I'm not aware of, but just seperating them into different files proved much easier.

 These two processes do the same thing as subtract.c and divide.c, but just don't check for extra arguments, and exit the loop once they have their two numbers to subtract or divide.

+## Conclusion

+The calculator passes all of the test cases I could think of, but I'm sure there are some bugs I can't find, especially related to passing invalid arguments.
+I tried to fix this with the `validate()` function in calculator.c but there may be some way to get around that regex.